sinapinto/tfwm/README.md

 done | dzen2 -p
 ```

 bwm also does not have multi screen support.
-I don't own an external monitor, so, unless I obtain one, I likely will not add support.
+I don't own an external monitor, so, unless I obtain one, I will/can not add support.

 Author
 ------
-Sina Pinto | sina.pinto at the domain gmail.com
+Sina Pinto | sina.pinto@gmail.com